edspencer/bragdoc-ai/README.md

   id: uuid,
   originalText: string, //what the user actually said

-  brags: Brag[], //the one or more Brags detected in what the user said };
+  achievements: Achievement[], //the one or more Achievements detected in what the user said };
 ```